tomciosegal/nutri-store/README.md

 <br/>

 - Here customer is introduced to items selected during shopping and total price.
-    - If applicable amount saved thank to discount provided will be displayed next to total.
+- If applicable, amount saved thanks to discount provided will be displayed next to total.
 - Here the user has option to:
     - amend amount of items purchased
     - delete item if neccessary
     - keep shopping